 Several years ago around this time of year my frequent riding partner Mike Boyes mentioned wanting to do a ride around the New River Gorge.
+If you need more information about the gorge, the history of its origin, and its geological composition, you can order articles at prime essays.
 Seemed like a solid idea and it involved some long forgotten riding on the north side of the Gorge.
 We did it and liked it so much, we’ve done it every year since.
 Over time, the route has changed a little.
 More trail has been added as old sections were remembered and new ones discovered.
 For a while we called it the NRG Fall 50, but now it has become the NRG Fall 50+.
 Our 2014 route was right at 60 miles with around 7000 feet elevation gain.

 The NRG 50+ contains a little bit of everything the New River Gorge has to offer and could be upwards of 100 miles if you wanted to add in all the trails between Fayetteville and Thurmond.
 You can expect to see fairly diverse terrain for being on a plateau: excellent views of the gorge, great fall colors if you catch it at the right time (October and November), lots of history, and plenty of wildlife.

 Our true goal with the route was to get a full experience of the Gorge and we certainly get that, from its high points on the major peaks to the low points along the river and as a bonus you get quality trail and great riding in the middle.
 The loop consists of a little bit of everything: pavement, gravel, old roads, ATV paths, rail grades and singletrack.
 A mountain bike is a must.